Using Code by Zapier

 Runtime limits

-Each Code step has a maximum runtime before it times out.
-If your code exceeds this limit, the step fails with a timeout error.
+Every Code step also has a standard runtime before it times out.
+If your code exceeds the configured limit, the step fails with a timeout error.

 Free 1 second 512 MB